 Do Not - Demand sensitive information before signing any type of nondisclosure agreement.
 Most business brokers require a signed NDA at the very least before sharing information about client companies.
 Their clients have provided them with plenty of sensitive documents and numbers; it cannot be released to just anyone without proper care for its protection.
 When a first-time inquirer demands a company’s name, location, or financial details before signing any agreement, a red flag goes up in the broker’s mind.

 You are not entitled to a seller’s sensitive information, especially if you have not signed any non-disclosure agreements.
-There are some cases where location is important enough to determine a buyer’s interest from the get-go, but it is ultimately up to the seller and broker as to how much can be shared before an NDA is signed.
+There are some cases where the location is important enough to determine a buyer’s interest from the get-go, but it is ultimately up to the seller and broker as to how much can be shared before an NDA is signed.
 Understand that information will be asked of you before details can be shared, and if you do not provide it you will simply not be given any chance of pursuing the business.

 First impressions and introductions are important